EARnagram/lessons/sec4/angular_directives/README.md

 }
 ```

-... then add a neat new ng-directive that Tilda would clearly approve of: `ng-submit`.
+…then add a neat new ng-directive that Tilda would clearly approve of:
+`ng-submit`.

 ```html
 <form ng-submit="vm.addHint()">